 April 17, 2019: The release day for 2019 Bowman Baseball.
 In other words, the day Wander Franco 1st Bowman Chrome autographs are mass released to the public.

-In recent memory, I cannot think of a prospect as hyped as Franco without a Bowman autograph.
-Wander Franco, at 17-years-old, finds himself in the top 5 of both Baseball America (4) and Fangraphs’ (2) top 100 lists, and at 13 in MLB Pipeline’s list (far too low, in my opinion).
+In recent memory, SlabStox can’t think of a prospect as hyped as Franco without a Bowman autograph.
+Wander Franco, at 17 years old, finds himself in the top 5 of both Baseball America (4) and Fangraphs’ (2) top 100 lists, and at 13 in MLB Pipeline’s list (far too low, in my opinion).

 I am sure there will be people out there saying he is ranked too high for only playing in Rookie ball, but in reality, we haven’t seen a prospect put up these types of numbers at that level, even Vlad Jr.